geonetwork/core-geonetwork/docs/manual/docs/api/opensearch.md

   This provides a self-describing service, and automation tools for developer access in different programming languages.
   However the result is specific to the GeoNetwork application, and not an industry standard for interoperability.

-* Recommend migration to [OpenGIS Web Catalogue Serivce (CSW)](csw.md) if standards compliance is of primary importance.
+* Recommend migration to [OpenGIS Web Catalogue Service (CSW)](csw.md) if standards compliance is of primary importance.

 !!! note OGC API - Records

-    The OGC API - Records stadard is not yet ready, but is expected to provide the best of both worlds: html discoverability, and standards compliance.
+    The OGC API - Records standard is not yet ready, but is expected to provide the best of both worlds: html discoverability, and standards compliance.

     Interested parties are encouraged to contribute towards this roadmap activity.